 Swimming is fun and offers great low-impact health benefits.
 REI now offers a good swimwear selection online and in stores, especially for anyone who is interested in triathlons.
 This article provides a basic look at your choices.

-For casual wear or water exercise, two-piece suits and one-piece, scoop-back suits are fine.
-For lap swimming, one-piece racer-back suits are best.
+For casual wear or water exercise, 2-piece suits and 1-piece, scoop-back suits are fine.
+For lap swimming or racing, 1-piece racer-back suits are best.

 Suits should fit snugly but not too tightly.
 If the straps dig into your shoulders, try a larger size.
 If you see extra folds or wrinkles of fabric on the torso, try a size smaller.
 Here are the basic options:

 One-piece suits: Racer-back suits will allow your shoulders optimal freedom of movement and will ensure the straps won't slip or fall down while you're swimming.
 Some suits offer a more modest leg cut.

 Two-piece suits: These work well for casual wear, water exercise and beach sports.
 Some feature a cropped top, while others have a longer tank to cover the torso.
 Because they're not as streamlined as one-piece suits, they're not best for lap swimming.